leandroramos/linux_config/README.md

 Some configs shared here to make my life easier.

 ## Vimrc
+### Usage
   - Link or copy .vim/ and .vimrc to home directory
 ## Zshrc
+### Usage
   - Link .zshrc to home directory
+## Numix-Blue theme
+It's just a hack to replace the color of original Numix Theme, switching window buttons and window menus (highlight text) from orange to blue to fit my LXDE customization.
+It works only on LXDE/Openbox window borders.
+### Usage
+- Place Numix-Blue folder in ~/.config/themes or /usr/share/themes
+- Open settings > Customize Look and Feel (lxappearance) and choose Numix-Blue for your window borders

 ## LXDE Configs
 This config also works with Openbox.
 - Some keyboard shortcuts are: